LianDuanTrain/K8S/4 YoutubeReadme.txt

 Subscribe to show your support! https://www.youtube.com/channel/UCLRZ8BoPZQoxshaoVj_Ykhg?sub_confirmation=1

 In today's video, we start a series on the advanced part of Kubernetes and Demo.
-In this video, we cover Blue/Green Deployment
+In this video, we cover Canary Deployment

 Topics of this video
-    What is Blue/Green Deployment?
+    What is Canary Deployment?
-    Demo - Create Blue Deployment and Ingress
+    How to implement Canary Deployment with Ingress?
-    Demo -  Create Green Deployment and Ingress
+    Demo - Canary by header
-    Demo -  Switch network traffic from Blue to Green
+    Demo - Canary by weight

 To follow along, scan down below for the link to the GitHub repo.https://github.com/LianDuanTrain/K8S/tree/main/4-Adavance